-There are two ways that COVID-19 deaths can be presented over time: by the date of death, or the date on which the death is reported.
-Neither of these methods is necessarily better than the other—but it can affect comparisons across countries and over time if these methods are not consistent.
+There are two ways that COVID-19 deaths can be presented over time: by the date of death, or the date on which the death was reported.
+Neither of these methods is necessarily better than the other—but one should be aware of the difference as it can affect comparisons across countries and over time if these methods are not consistent.

-The death counts for the last 10 days in Sweden should therefore always be interpreted as an incomplete count of the deaths that occurred in this period.
+The death counts for the last 2 weeks in Sweden should therefore always be interpreted as an incomplete count of what occurred in this period.

 As an example, this chart shows what confirmed deaths looked like for the period from October 20 to October 29, when the data was first published on October 30 (red series), and once many more death certificates had been added on November 12 (blue series).

 One day after October 29, it looked as if deaths had peaked on October 27 and then started to fall, but in reality that’s not what happened over this period.
 What actually happened is shown by the blue series: deaths increased steadily.